A single copy of this article may be reprinted for personal, noncommercial use only.

 - Drink alcohol in moderation, if at all.
 If you choose to drink alcohol, limit the amount you drink.
 For women, this means no more than one drink a day.
 For men, this means no more than two drinks a day.

 - Maintain a healthy weight.
 If your current weight is healthy, work to maintain it by choosing a healthy diet and exercising most days of the week.
 If you need to lose weight, reduce the number of calories you eat each day and increase the amount of exercise you do.
-Aim to lose weight slowly — 1 or 2 pounds (0.5-1 kilograms) each week.
+Aim to lose weight slowly - 1 or 2 pounds (0.5 to 1 kilograms) each week.

 - Use caution with chemicals.
 Follow instructions on chemicals you use at home or at work.